dotnet/csharplang/proposals/extensions.md

 A this_access has one of the following meanings:
 - [...]
-- /***When this is used in a primary_expression within an instance method or instance accessor of an extension with a class underlying type, it is classified as a value.
+- \***When this is used in a primary_expression within an instance method or instance accessor of an extension with a class underlying type, it is classified as a value.
 The type of the value is the instance type of the extension within which the usage occurs, and the value is a reference to the object for which the method or accessor was invoked.**
-- /***When this is used in a primary_expression within an instance method or instance accessor of an extension with a struct underlying type, it is classified as a variable.
+- \***When this is used in a primary_expression within an instance method or instance accessor of an extension with a struct underlying type, it is classified as a variable.
 The type of the variable is the instance type of the extension within which the usage occurs.
   - If the method or accessor is not an iterator or async function, the `this` variable represents the extension for which the method or accessor was invoked.
     - If the struct is a readonly struct, the `this` variable behaves exactly the same as an in parameter of the struct type